 So for now, we’ve settled on dye-free and even more prudent use of the stuff.
 But if anyone from Johnson & Johnson/McNeil Consumer Products is listening, you can do better and our kids deserve it.
 So when you finally do launch a Free & Clear version of your products, I want to be first in line.

-Susan Hunt Stevens is the Founder of Practically Green, a new online service that helps families make healthy and green changes in their daily lives.
+Susan Hunt Stevens is the Founder of Practically Green, an online service that helps families make healthy and green changes in their daily lives.
 She and her family live in Newton, Massachusetts.